zenzike/effective/README.md

 For example, `stop` and `or` are two operations that can be used to define nondeterministic choice.

+TODO: These are expected to satisfy some laws (lattice, or just monoid)

 The `stop` operation is nullary and so the associated syntax is a simple constructor with no arguments:
 ```haskell